robodhhb/SmartPiCam/SmartPiCam/readme.txt

    https://coral.withgoogle.com/docs/accelerator/get-started/
    Caution: Raspbian Buster user: See hints for Python 3.7 .
-            Instead of "sudo apt-get update" execute "sudo apt update" and "sudo apt full-upgrade" Answer to the question: Would you like to enable the maximum operating frequency?
-Y/N with "N".
-The normal operating frequency is enough for this application
+            Instead of "sudo apt-get update" execute "sudo apt update" and "sudo apt full-upgrade" It is sufficient to install the Edge TPU with default operating frequency.

 6) Download the GitHub-Repository on the Raspberry Pi under the user "pi":